 When thinking of site selection, it is worthwhile to bear in mind that the TGA and other regulators require Medicinal Cannabis products to comply with acceptable levels of pesticide residues (as per TGO 93) and explicitly require the use of USP Purified Water (water used in pharmaceutical preparations).
 Thus, water run-off from a neighbouring farm to a prospective plot of land could contain residues of pesticides and other unwanted toxins.
 Large quantities of Fire Fighting Foam, especially PFOS, have also been shown to be persistent and bioaccumulative pollutants.
 Before formally acquiring any piece of land, it is advisable to test local water sources for toxic residues so that any problematic discoveries are made well in advance of the first batch of product samples returning out of specification results during QC testing!

 In Canada, as recreational Cannabis will become fully legalised on the 17 October 2018, they have published specific additional regulations which prohibit the cultivation and selling of Cannabis products in close proximity to schools and other sensitive areas.
 While the Office of Drug Control (ODC) does not explicitly mandate this, it is perhaps something they should provide guidance on in the future.
 Due to the nature of Medicinal Cannabis businesses and their associated sites, the need for confidentiality and discretion is paramount.
 However, given the potential impact to communities (the provision of new jobs notwithstanding), the ODC may want to relax their regulations on explicitly preventing community consultation so that acceptable middle grounds may be reached between all potential parties involved or affected.

-If you are interesting in reading other articles about the indoor vs outdoor debate, attending a medicinal cannabis training course, or if you are looking for an ideal site and would like advice on the site selection and factors to consider, please contact us at one of our offices around the world.
+If you are interested in reading other articles about the indoor vs outdoor debate, or if you are looking for an ideal site and would like advice on the site selection and factors to consider, please contact us at one of our offices around the world.